gilbertchen/duplicacy/GUIDE.md

-   -fossils                 search fossils if a chunk can't be found -resurrect               turn referenced fossils back into chunks -files                   verify the integrity of every file -storage <storage name>  retrieve snapshots from the specified storage```
+   -fossils                 search fossils if a chunk can't be found -resurrect               turn referenced fossils back into chunks -files                   verify the integrity of every file -stats 			show deduplication statistics (imply -all and all revisions) -storage <storage name>  retrieve snapshots from the specified storage```
 ```
 The *check* command checks, for each specified snapshot, that all referenced chunks exist in the storage.